vagudza/Go-gRPC/README.md

 # fibonacci-grpc
-The gRPC API service on Golang, which has one method-which returns a slice from the Fibonacci sequence from the indices x to y.
+The gRPC API service on Golang, which has one method-which returns a slice from the Fibonacci sequence from the indices `x` to `y`.

 # Get Fibonachi Slice
 The REST API service on Golang, which has one method-which returns a slice from the Fibonacci sequence from the indices `x` to `y`.